Aleppo Codex: Name

-The Hebrew name is כֶּתֶר אֲרָם צוֹבָא Keṯer ʾĂrām-Ṣoḇāʾ, translated as "Crown of Aleppo": keter means "crown", and Aram-Zobah was a not-yet-identified biblical city in modern Syria, whose name was applied from the 11th century onward by some Rabbinical sources and Syrian Jews, to the area of Aleppo in Syria.
-The term keter is a translation of Arabic taj, originally Persian taj ("crown"); the codex was called "al-Taj" by locals until the modern period.
-In Arabic the term taj was used mostly as a stock superlative title (Muslim caliphs did not wear crowns) and applied liberally to model codices, but it lost this sense when translated into Hebrew as keter, which has only the literal sense of "crown".
+The codex's Hebrew name is כֶּתֶר אֲרָם צוֹבָא Keṯer ʾĂrām-Ṣoḇāʾ, translated as "Crown of Aleppo".
+Kether means "crown", and Aram-Ṣovaʾ (literally "outside Aram") was a not-yet-identified biblical city in what is now Syria whose name was applied from the 11th century onward by some Rabbinic sources and Syrian Jews to the area of Aleppo in Syria.
+Kether is a translation of Arabic tāj, originally Persian tāj; the codex was called al-Tāj by locals until the modern period.
+In Arabic, the term tāj was used mostly as a stock superlative title (Muslim caliphs did not wear crowns) and applied liberally to model codices.
+It lost this sense when translated into Hebrew as kether, which has only the literal sense of crown.

 History

 Overview

 The Karaite Jewish community of Jerusalem purchased the codex about a hundred years after it was made.
-When the Crusaders conquered Jerusalem in 1099, the synagogue was plundered and the codex was held for a high ransom, which was paid with money coming from Egypt, leading to the codex being transferred there.
-It was preserved at the Karaite, then at the Rabbanite synagogue in Old Cairo, where it was consulted by Maimonides, who described it as a text trusted by all Jewish scholars.
-It is rumoured that in 1375 one of Maimonides' descendants brought it to Aleppo, Syria, leading to its present name.
+When the Crusaders invaded Jerusalem in 1099, the synagogue was plundered.
+The codex was held for a high ransom, which was paid with money from Egypt, leading to the codex being transferred there.
+It was preserved by the Karaites, then at the Rabbanite synagogue in Old Cairo, where it was consulted by Maimonides, who described it as a text trusted by all Jewish scholars.
+It is rumoured that in 1375 one of Maimonides' descendants brought it to Mamluk-ruled Aleppo, leading to its present name.

 The Codex remained in Syria for nearly six hundred years.
 In 1947, rioters enraged by the United Nations Partition Plan for Palestine burned down the synagogue where it was kept.
-The Codex disappeared, then reemerged in 1958, when it was smuggled into Israel by Syrian Jew Murad Faham, and presented to the president of the state, Yitzhak Ben-Zvi.
-Some time after arrival, it was found that parts of the codex had been lost.
+The Codex disappeared, then reemerged in 1958, when it was smuggled into Israel by Syrian Jew Murad Faham and presented to the president of the state, Yitzhak Ben-Zvi.
+Sometime after arrival, it was found that parts of the codex had been lost.
 The Aleppo Codex was entrusted to the Ben-Zvi Institute and Hebrew University of Jerusalem.
 It is currently (2019) on display in the Shrine of the Book at the Israel Museum.

-The Aleppo Codex was submitted by Israel for inclusion in UNESCO's Memory of the World Register and was included in 2015.
+Israel submitted the Aleppo Codex for inclusion in UNESCO's Memory of the World international register and was included in 2015.